-William Brainard 101: Explore the Visionary in Economics
+William Brainard 101: Explore the Visionary Economist

 William Brainard is an American economist born in 1935.
 He served as the Arthur Okun Professor Emeritus of Economics at Yale University and was the provost (vice chancellor) of the university from 1981 to 1986.
 Brainard is also known for his contributions to the development of the q theory of investment, which he co-developed with Nobel Prize-winning economist James Tobin.
 If you want to learn more about William Brainard, keep reading this article of Zatrun.com.